Breaking Down Washington Redskins' Best, Worst Contracts

 Swearinger spent last season operating in the free role for the Arizona Cardinals.
 It's where he likely fits best on this team with 2016 second-rounder Su'a Cravens set to fill the strong safety berth full time.

-With this many options available, it's hard to see Hall sticking, at least on this money.
+With this many options available, it's hard to see Hall sticking, at least on this kind of money.
 His contract will be tougher to justify if he begins the new season on the PUP list, something head coach Jay Gruden has already said could happen, according to Stephen Czarda of the team's official website.

 Best: Zach Brown, ILB